Cameras on smartphones have transformed the way we take and share images, and the camera on the iPhone 7 is one of the best around.

 The trouble is, with a fixed focal length with a wide field of view, it's not suited to every subject we point it at.
-It may be great for selfies, but the lens doesn't flatter your subject when it comes to a portrait for instance, with features distorted due to the characteristics of the lens.

 You could reach for compact camera or DSLR – but given the connectivity and ease of use of your iPhone, and the fact that you're more likely to have it with you most of the time, getting better results from your phone is preferable to lugging a camera around.

 The good news is that there are now a host of iPhone lens accessories that you can attach or connect to your device, whether you're using an iPhone 7 / iPhone 7 Plus or an older model, enabling you to push your photographic skills even further, without losing the ability to easily upload and share your images.